Skip to content

 1. Node acts as NAT gateway directly

-The source IP of nodes and its Pods is distinct from other Nodes.
-This may be desirable e.g. to avoid certain IP based rate limits of certain APIs.
+The source IP of nodes and their Pods differs from other Nodes.
+This may be desirable, for example, to avoid certain IP-based rate limits of certain APIs.

-Secondly, it avoids port collision for egress at the shared NAT gateway (router).
+It also avoids port collisions for egress at the shared NAT gateway (router).

 2. Node ports are open to the public

-This may be intentional and the reason to use floating IPs in the first place.
+This may be intentional and the reason to use floating IPs.
 But also consider other ports you may not want to expose.

 Dedicated floating IP Pool

-If you need all egress from your cluster to be from a well-known CIDR, you may consider a dedicated floating IP Pool.
+If you need all egress from your cluster to originate from a well-known CIDR, consider a dedicated floating IP Pool.

 Warning